 Mix 1 Tbsp. of hydrogen peroxide per 1 cup of water, and spray your plant thoroughly.
 One treatment should get rid of root rot.

-Everyone knows orchids are picky AF.
+Everyone knows common houseplant orchids are picky AF.
 To prevent root rot by overwatering, place an ice cube in your orchid’s pot once a week.
 It’ll ensure your plant gets regularly watered without accidentally drowning it.